-Halley Brantley, Montserrat Fuentes, Joseph Guinness and Eben Thoma
+Halley Brantley, Montserrat Fuentes, Joseph Guinness, and Eben Thoma

-NC State University, University of Iowa, Cornell University and U.S. Environmental Protection Agency
+NC State University, Virginia Commonwealth University, Cornell University

+U.S. Environmental Protection Agency

-Abstract: We derive the properties and demonstrate the desirability of a modelbased method for estimating the spatially varying effects of covariates on a quantile function.
-By modeling the quantile function as a combination of I-spline basis functions and Pareto tail distributions, we allow for flexible parametric modeling of the extremes, while preserving the nonparametric flexibility in the center of the distribution.
-We further establish that the model guarantees the desired degree of differentiability in the density function, and enables us to estimate nonstationary covariance functions that are dependent on the predictors.
-We use a simulation study to show that the proposed method outperforms other methods in terms of producing efficient estimates of the effects of predictors, particularly in distributions with heavy tails.
-To illustrate the utility of the model, we apply it to measurements of benzene collected around an oil refinery to determine the effect of an emission source within the refinery on the distribution of the fence line measurements.
+Abstract: We derive the properties and demonstrate the desirability of a model-based method for estimating the spatially-varying effects of covariates on the quantile function.
+By modeling the quantile function as a combination of I-spline basis functions and Pareto tail distributions, we allow for flexible parametric modeling of the extremes while preserving non-parametric flexibility in the center of the distribution.
+We further establish that the model guarantees the desired degree of differentiability in the density function and enables the estimation of non-stationary covariance functions dependent on the predictors.
+We demonstrate through a simulation study that the proposed method produces more efficient estimates of the effects of predictors than other methods, particularly in distributions with heavy tails.
+To illustrate the utility of the model we apply it to measurements of benzene collected around an oil refinery to determine the effect of an emission source within the refinery on the distribution of the fence line measurements.